 Farming has been a part of Alec Bradford’s life for as long as he can remember, and it’s been in his family for generations.
 His grandfather was a farmer and doctor who raised chickens, cows, and hogs on his farm in Murfreesboro, TN, where Alec spent his summers learning how to raise livestock and grow vegetables.
-His grandfather taught him the basics of farming and husbandry while his grandmother taught him how to appreciate the lifestyle of hard work and close ties to his family.
+His grandfather taught him the basics of farming and husbandry while his grandmother taught him self-reliance and empathy.

 As they say, the apple doesn’t fall far from the tree and so after graduating from college and spending some time working in the city with a standard 9-to-5 job, Alec found himself longing to be back on the farm.

 Ten years later, Leaping Waters Farm farms over 800 acres of pasture, and sells quite a lot of their product to both home cooks and professional chefs up and down the east coast.
-The Bradfords work a lot, have some crazy stories from the farm life, and their children do eat the best food that their family can raise.
+There work a lot, have some crazy stories from the farm life, and the children do eat the best food that their family can raise.

 Today, Leaping Waters Farm is beyond excited to be entering into the Charleston, SC market, offering HERD Provisions Meat CSA, Herd Provisions food truck and opening their first brick-and-mortar combination butcher shop/restaurant in 2018!